Charles Dickens Book Club: "Our Mutual Friend"

 Recommended edition

-During this club, we will refer to the page numbers in the Modern Library edition shown — new and used — at the top of this page.
-If you buy it here on Bookshop, a portion of the proceeds go to FrizzLit, but it's currently on backorder there.
-The edition is also available here on Amazon, or you could support an independent bookstore, or find a copy at the library.
+During this club, we will refer to the page numbers in the Modern Library edition.
+If you buy it here on Bookshop, a portion of the proceeds go to FrizzLit (thank you!), but it's currently on backorder on Bookshop.
+The Modern Library edition is also available here on Amazon, or you could support an independent bookstore or find a copy at your local library.
 The edition you read isn't all that important.
 Any edition of Our Mutual Friend will work.

 Art